Mamluk Sultanate: Conflict with the Ayyubids

 Horsemen with lances.
-Nihāyat al-su’l (horsemanship manual) by Aḥmad al-Miṣrī ("the Egyptian"), dated 1371, Mamluk Egypt or Syria.
+Nihāyat al-su'l (horsemanship manual) by Aḥmad al-Miṣrī ("the Egyptian"), dated 1371, Mamluk Egypt or Syria.

-While mamluk factions fought for control of Egypt and Syria, the Mongols under Hulagu Khan had sacked Baghdad, the intellectual and spiritual center of the Islamic world, in 1258, and proceeded westward, capturing Aleppo and Damascus.
-Qutuz sent military reinforcements to his erstwhile enemy an-Nasir Yusuf in Syria, and reconciled with the Bahriyya, including Baybars, who was allowed to return to Egypt, to face the common Mongol threat.
-Hulagu sent emissaries to Qutuz in Cairo, demanding submission to Mongol rule but Qutuz had them killed, an act which historian Joseph Cummins called the "worst possible insult to the Mongol throne".
-After hearing that Hulagu withdrew from Syria to claim the Mongol throne, Qutuz and Baybars mobilized a 120,000-strong force to conquer Syria.

-The Mamluks entered Israel and confronted the Mongol army Hulagu left behind under Kitbuqa in the plains south of Nazareth at the Battle of Ain Jalut in September 1260.
-The battle ended in a Mongol rout and Kitbuqa's capture and execution.
-Afterward, the Mamluks recaptured Damascus and the other Syrian cities taken by the Mongols.
-Upon Qutuz's triumphant return to Cairo, he was assassinated in a Bahri plot.
+While mamluk factions struggled over power, the Mongols under Hulagu Khan had sacked Baghdad, the intellectual and spiritual center of the Islamic world, in 1258, and proceeded westward, capturing Aleppo and Damascus.
+Qutuz sent reinforcements to his erstwhile Ayyubid enemy an-Nasir Yusuf in Syria, and reconciled with Baybars, who was allowed to return to Egypt, to face the common threat.
+With their unified army, Qutuz and Baybars entered Palestine and routed the Mongols under Kitbuqa at the Battle of Ain Jalut in September 1260.
+Afterward, the Mamluks conquered Damascus and other Syrian cities.
+Upon his triumphant return to Cairo, Qutuz was assassinated in a Bahri plot.
 Baybars then assumed power in October 1260, inaugurating Bahri rule.

 Bahri rule (1250–1382)

 Reign of Baybars

 Enthroned ruler and attendants in the Baptistère de Saint Louis (1320–1340).
 This is a probable depiction of Sultan Baybars.

-In 1263, Baybars deposed al-Mughith based on allegations of collaboration with the Mongol Ilkhanate of Persia, and thereby consolidated his authority over Islamic Syria.
-During his early reign, Baybars expanded the Mamluk from 10,000 cavalry to 40,000, with a 4,000-strong royal guard at its core.
+In 1263, Baybars deposed al-Mughith, thereby consolidating his authority over Islamic Syria.
+Baybars expanded the army from 10,000 cavalry to 40,000, with a 4,000-strong royal guard at its core.
 The new force was rigidly disciplined and highly trained in horsemanship, swordsmanship and archery.
-To improve intracommunication, Baybars instituted a barid (postal network) extending across Egypt and Syria, which led to large scale building of roads and bridges along the postal route.
+He established a barid (postal network) across Egypt and Syria, which entailed the wide scale building of roads and bridges along the route.
 His military and administrative reforms cemented the power of the Mamluk state.
-He opened diplomatic channels with the Mongols to stifle their potential alliance with the Christian powers of Europe, while also sowing divisions between the Mongol Ilkhanate and the Mongol Golden Horde.
-His diplomacy was additionally intended to maintain the flow of Turkic mamluks from Mongol-held Central Asia.
+He diplomatically engaged the Mongols to stifle their potential alliance with Christian Europe, sow divisions between the Mongol Ilkhanate and Golden Horde empires, and maintain the flow of Turkic mamluks from Mongol-controlled Central Asia.